Lindy Chamberlain-Creighton: Evidence that a dingo took Azaria Chamberlain

-Camper Sally Lowe and Michael Chamberlain gave evidence that they heard a baby cry at a time when Chamberlain was with them at the barbecue area and Azaria was believed to be in the family tent.
+Camper Sally Lowe and Michael Chamberlain gave evidence that they heard a baby cry at a time when Chamberlain was with them at the barbecue area and Azaria was thought to be in the family tent.

 Witness Judith West, who was camped 30 metres (98 feet) away, testified to hearing a dog's low, throaty growl coming from that direction, a sound that she associated with growls her husband's dogs made when he was slaughtering sheep.

 Chamberlain gave evidence that, in response to others hearing Azaria cry, she went to the tent.
 Halfway to the tent, she thought she saw a dingo emerging from the tent having difficulty getting out of the tent and shaking its head vigorously.
 Her view of its nose was obscured.
 She cried "Michael, Michael, the dingo's got my baby!" and ran into the tent to check on her children.
 Azaria was missing.
 She chased in the direction she thought it had gone, and called out to her husband for a torch.

 Police Detective Sergeant John Lincoln gave evidence that he took photographs of large paw prints a few centimetres from Azaria's cot and found what was probably blood outside the tent.
 He collected samples but they were not tested.

 Lowe also gave evidence that she had brought Reagan out of the tent after the occurrence.
 When she was in the tent she observed a pool of blood in the tent about 15 cm by 10 cm (6 by 4 inches).
 However, the amount of blood was disputed.
 Another witness who entered the tent that night, police Constable Frank Morris, gave evidence that there were only a few drops of blood on a couple of blankets and a sleeping bag in the tent.

 A scientific witness located blood on the wall of the tent.
 Scientist Dr. Andrew Scott agreed that the spray mark of blood was consistent with a dingo carrying a bleeding baby.
 However, he did not believe that it was human blood.
 Canine hairs were located in the tent and on Azaria's jumpsuit.
 The Chamberlains did not own a dog.